GamesCreed

 Those who are acquainted with the previous Postal games should view this release as a legitimate sequel to Postal 2.
 Immediately after the imaginary town of Paradise is destroyed by nuclear weapons, the Postal Dude treks along a desert road until he reaches the city of Edensin, in the state of Arizona.
 From this point on, the action begins as Postal Dude attempts to rebuild his life.
 You are dumped in a canyon with a group of destitute junkies, where you discover a pen and a cardboard box.

 A note written on the cardboard by Postal Dude states that he’s searching for a job and is willing to do sexual activities if necessary.
 If he exhibits his cardboard sign proposal to enough people, you’ll ultimately be assigned to a hiring agency, which will put in action the fundamental foundation of POSTAL 4.
-Many activities in the form of missions are found throughout town for Postal Dude, ranging from aid with regular municipal activities such as animal control to bidet installation.
+Many activities in the form of missions are found throughout town for Postal Dude, ranging from aiding with regular municipal activities such as animal control to bidet installation.

 The gameplay in POSTAL 4: No Regerts is a little sloppy most of the time due to its faulty physics or bizarre AI behavior.
 To be quite honest, the missions are pretty ordinary.
 Each objective is instead about the journey to achieve them.
 The way the mission plays out is still a significant aspect of the game, and it seems like it has been missed here.
 This is in direct contrast to the gameplay of Postal 2, in which everyday activities take weird twists and grow into circumstances you never anticipated being in.